Ticket balance: Synergy of traits

 Most ticket balancing is not limited to a single issue but is a factor of the overall strength that the running mate brings to a campaign.
-Lyndon Johnson was chosen by John F. Kennedy in 1960 not only because he was a Southerner, but for other reasons as well.
+Lyndon B. Johnson was chosen by John F. Kennedy in 1960 not only because he was a Southerner, but for other reasons as well.
 Johnson was perceived at the time as being more conservative than Kennedy which balanced the ticket ideologically.
-Johnson was likely to deliver Texas and its critical electoral votes to the Democrats, something that Kennedy and a non-Texan might not be able to accomplish.
+Johnson was likely to deliver Texas and its critical electoral votes to the Democrats, something that Kennedy and a non-Texan might not have been able to accomplish.
 Kennedy was a Catholic and his religion was a subtle but important issue, especially in the largely Protestant Southern states.
-The fact that Johnson was a Protestant helped the ticket’s appeal in the South.
-Kennedy was part of an upper class New England family, while Johnson came from more humble and rural beginnings.
+The fact that Johnson was a Protestant helped the ticket's appeal in the South.
+Kennedy was part of an upper class New England family, while Johnson came from more humble and rural upbringings.

 In 1952, Dwight D. Eisenhower, who was 61 at the time, chose Richard Nixon, age 39, to be his running mate.
 Nixon's relative youth and solid anti-communist credentials gave an additional boost to the campaign.
 When 72-year-old moderate Republican John McCain ran for president in 2008, he chose 44-year-old staunch conservative Sarah Palin as his running mate, in an effort to balance the ticket by age, gender and political philosophy.

 Sometimes a candidate that is perceived to be uncharismatic or is known to have gaffes or issues with their own character may pick someone who doesn't have these issues.
-A good example is in 2020, Joe Biden who was often heavily criticized for being gaffe-prone and uncharismatic and chose a charismatic and a critically acclaimed speaker, Kamala Harris.
+A good example is in 2020, Joe Biden who was often heavily criticized for being gaffe-prone chose a critically acclaimed speaker and stronger debater, Kamala Harris.

 Even in circumstances where ticket balancing is not overt, there are subtle components that are brought to the ticket.
-Although though Bill Clinton and Al Gore were both white, Protestant, Baby boomers, and Southerners, Al Gore was a veteran of the Vietnam War while Clinton was heavily criticized by Republicans because he "dodged" the Vietnam Era draft.
-Gore’s military record helped soften some of the criticism about Clinton’s ability to lead the military.
+Although Bill Clinton and Al Gore were both white, Protestant, baby boomers, and Southerners, Al Gore was a veteran of the Vietnam War while Clinton was heavily criticized by Republicans because he "dodged" the Vietnam Era draft.
+Gore's military record helped soften some of the criticism about Clinton's ability to lead the military.